Disbursements, Refunds and Bookstore Charges

 Occasionally, due to changes in eligibility and other factors, funds are inadvertently disbursed in error.
 Should you receive financial aid funds to which you are not entitled, it is your responsibility to contact Student Financial Services prior to utilizing the funds.
 Failure to do this may result in repayment of the incorrect award.

 Financial aid funds are managed efficiently for the students who are attending their classes and earning their aid.
 Any financial aid that the students are eligible for that exceed the cost of tuition, fees and books will post to the students’ account around the fifth week of the semester pending confirmation of attendance.
 Refunds should be available within 14 days of the posting.
 Students will receive an email notice from Student Financial Services once the refund has been processed.

 Refunds can be issued in two different ways:

 - Direct Deposit into a personal checking or savings account.
 (This option is strongly encouraged.)
 Contact Student Financial Services for more information.

 - Institutional check will be mailed

 Because financial aid refunds will not be available to students until after the fifth week of each semester, students are highly encouraged to budget their excess aid funds wisely.
 Prior semester balances cannot be paid by current or subsequent semester financial aid.
 The balance must be paid or future enrollment will be cancelled.
-For example, a student that owes a balance from summer semester cannot use his autumn semester refund to pay summer’s balance.
+For example, a student that owes a balance from summer semester cannot use their autumn semester refund to pay summer’s balance.
 The balance from summer must be paid or the student will be deregistered from autumn semester classes.